The big bang

 Article curated by Grace Mason-Jarrett

 When we look to the night sky, we see darkness scattered with faint lights.
-Space, at first glance, appears to be vast and sparsely populated with stars appearing every couple of light years or so.
-Thanks to various telescopes like Hubble, we now know that our universe is interspersed with huge dust clouds, asteroids and comets.
-We can see planets orbiting other stars and stars orbiting each other, and we have found galaxies which could be as old as 13 billion years accelerating away from us.
-Today’s universe is buzzing with activity - from watching all this, Astronomers are gradually piecing together what might have happened just after time began.
+Space is vast and sparsely populated with stars, dust clouds, asteroids and comets seen through telescopes.
+We can see planets orbiting other stars and stars orbiting each other, and we've found galaxies which could be as old as 13 billion years accelerating away from us.
+Today’s universe is buzzing with activity... but what happened just after time began?

 Before the beginning of time

 What existed before the Big Bang?
 If we are to assume that the universe did indeed begin as this theory suggests, then we have a huge problem.
 In everyday life things happen as a result of cause and effect, a glass breaks on the floor because it fell off a table because someone knocked it because… and so on.
 Following this logic, something must have caused the Big Bang, therefore something must have existed before the Big Bang.
 How could we possibly ever see evidence of this?
 Or, if nothing did cause it – then why did it happen?

 In the 20th Century Einstein came up with the theory that massive objects bend space-time.
 You can think of this like sheet stretched flat in the air – this is space-time.
 By putting a heavy ball on to this sheet (a massive star or black hole), the sheet will dip and stretch, creating a well at the position of the ball.
 In a similar way, this is how very heavy stars and other huge objects bend the fabric of time and space and we can see evidence of this in gravitational lensing effects.
 At points like this, time travels slower.
 Therefore, if we combine Einstein’s thinking with the Big Bang theory then all the mass of the universe is contained in a single point and time simply stands still.